-The TCL S305/S325 is the best budget TV under $300 that we've tested so far.
-It is a passable entry-level TV with a great contrast ratio, decent response time, and excellent low input lag, great for gaming.
-The 28" and 32" models are limited to a 720p resolution, but the larger models have a 1080p native resolution.
+The TCL 3 Series S325 is the best budget TV under $300 that we've tested so far.
+It is a passable entry-level TV with a great contrast ratio, decent response time, and excellent low input lag, all of which make it great for gaming.
+The 32" model is limited to a 720p resolution (except for the 32S327 variant), but the larger models have a 1080p native resolution.

-The TCL S305 has a good selection of inputs, with 3 HDMI ports and a dedicated composite input, and it has great smart features, with hundreds of available streaming channels.
-This makes the S305 an excellent choice for a secondary viewing location, as you don't have to worry about having a separate streaming box.
+This TV has a good selection of inputs, with 3 HDMI ports and a dedicated composite input (with the use of the included adapter), and it has great smart features with hundreds of available streaming channels.
+This makes it an excellent choice for a secondary viewing location, as you don't have to worry about having a separate streaming box.

-Unfortunately, the TCL S305/S325 can't get very bright, and the image degrades when viewed at an angle, which limits its versatility a bit.
+Unfortunately, this TV can't get very bright, and the image degrades when viewed at an angle, which limits its versatility a bit.
 Overall, though, it is a great budget TV.

 If you want something better for watching sports, check out the Samsung N5300.
-The UN32N5300 is a 32" 1080p IPS TV, with wider viewing angles than the TCL S305 and a much brighter display.
-Unlike the S305, the N5300 also supports HDR, although it can't get bright enough to take full advantage of HDR content, and it lacks a wide color gamut.
+This is a 32" 1080p IPS TV, with wider viewing angles than the TCL S325 and a much brighter display.
+Unlike the TCL, this TV also supports HDR, although it can't get bright enough to take full advantage of HDR content and it lacks a wide color gamut.
 The wide viewing angles make it a better choice for sharing the game with a small group of friends, or if you have a lot of side seating.
-Unfortunately, those wide viewing angles come at a cost: the N5300 doesn't perform as well with dark scenes, as blacks tend to appear gray.
+Unfortunately, those wide viewing angles come at a cost; this TV doesn't perform as well with dark scenes, as blacks tend to appear gray.

-If you like the TCL S305, but would prefer a true 1080p 32" TV, check out the Vizio D Series 2017.
+If you like the TCL S325 but would prefer a true 1080p 32" TV, check out the Vizio D Series 2017.
 It is a mediocre 32", 1080p TV with wide viewing angles.
 Unfortunately, it can't get very bright, and it has mediocre motion handling.
 It has an IPS panel, which is great if you have a wide seating area.
-The D Series 2017 has been replaced by the D Series 2018, and now the D Series 2019 as well.
+This TV has been replaced by the D Series 2018, and now the D Series 2019 as well.
 Unfortunately, we haven't tested them, so we don't know how they perform.

 Our recommendations above are what we think are currently the best TVs under $300 to buy for most people.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no TVs that are difficult to find or almost out of stock everywhere).